himanshu4141/simple-price-calculator/.github/copilot-custom-instructions.md

 - Always confirm file paths and module names exist before referencing them in code or tests.
 - Never delete or overwrite existing code unless explicitly instructed to or if part of a task from `TASK.md`.

+Tools usage -
+for backedn: always use restart script for restarting or compiling and then tail server.log to look at the results